kurron/aws-study-group-labs/README.md

 1. Follow the instructions in the previous lab and create a Docker AMI
 1. **Use the script below** to install the correct containers. **Don't use the script in the original instructions.**
 1. For this example, we saved the script to `install-application.sh`
-1. `./install-application.sh TLO tlo 8080` - to install the TLO application at port 8080
+1. `./install-application.sh TLO / 8080` - to install the TLO application at port 8080
-1. `./install-application.sh Mold-E mold-e 9090` - to install the Mold-E application at port 9090
+1. `./install-application.sh Mold-E / 9090` - to install the Mold-E application at port 9090
-1. `curl --location localhost:8080/tlo | python -m json.tool`
+1. `curl --location --silent localhost:8080 | python -m json.tool`
-1. `curl --location localhost:8080/tlo/operations/health | python -m json.tool`
+1. `curl --location --silent localhost:8080/operations/health | python -m json.tool`
-1. `curl --location localhost:8080/tlo/operations/info | python -m json.tool`
+1. `curl --location --silent localhost:8080/operations/info | python -m json.tool`
-1. `curl --location localhost:9090/mold-e | python -m json.tool`
+1. `curl --location --silent localhost:9090 | python -m json.tool`
-1. `curl --location localhost:9090/mold-e/operations/health | python -m json.tool`
+1. `curl --location --silent localhost:9090/operations/health | python -m json.tool`
-1. `curl --location localhost:9090/mold-e/operations/info | python -m json.tool`
+1. `curl --location --silent localhost:9090/operations/info | python -m json.tool`
 1. Create the AMI

 ### Docker Container Installation Script